 "No person in the United States shall, on the basis of sex, be excluded from participation

 in, be denied the benefits of, or be subjected to discrimination under any education

 Legal Citation: Title IX of the Education Amendments of 1972, and its implementing regulation at 34 C.F.R.
 Part 106 (Title IX).

 Schools receiving Federal financial assistance must designate at least one professional employee as the Title IX Coordinator to oversee compliance efforts and investigate any complaint of sex discrimination.
 The Title IX Coordinator is responsible for monitoring the overall implementation of Title IX policies for the College and coordinating compliance with Title IX regulations.
 Administering procedures to provide prompt and equitable resolution of complaints is a critical function of the Title IX Coordinator.
 The Coordinator can assist those alleging sexual harassment or discrimination in filing a report.
 The Title IX Coordinator at Juniata is Daniel Cook-Huffman, Associate Dean of Students, 1700 Moore Street, Founders Hall, Huntingdon, PA 16652, 814-641-3151, firstname.lastname@example.org

-Any student who believes he or she has been the victim of unlawful sex discrimination is urged to submit a report to the Title IX coordinator, Daniel Cook-Huffman, Associate Dean of Students.
+Any student who believes he or she has been the victim of sex discrimination (including sexual harassment and sexual misconduct) is urged to submit a report to the Title IX coordinator, Daniel Cook-Huffman, Associate Dean of Students.

 Students may also report instances of sexual harassment and discrimination cases to Dean of Students or Director of Public Safety.
 In all cases, the Title IX Coordinator will oversee the investigation of the report up to and including the resolution of the case.
 No retaliation will be tolerated and every effort will be made to maintain confidentiality regarding the report.